Survive

 Survive: The Architects of Modern Synthwave

-Survive is an American electronic music quartet from Austin, Texas, best known for their atmospheric and haunting synth-driven scores.
-The group achieved global recognition for composing the critically acclaimed soundtrack to the Netflix series Stranger Things, which became a cultural phenomenon and a chart-topping album.
+Survive is an American electronic music quartet from Austin, Texas, best known for their atmospheric and haunting synth-driven soundscapes.
+Their major breakthrough came from composing the critically acclaimed and commercially successful score for the Netflix series Stranger Things, which propelled them to international fame.

 Early career